 Why is dry mouth serious?

-Dry mouth can cause tooth decay, especially root decay, which can lead to infection and tooth loss.
+Dry mouth can cause significant tooth decay, especially in the roots of teeth, which can lead to infection and tooth loss.

 What other ways can dry mouth affect me?

-It can affect your quality of life by making it difficult to eat, taste food, swallow, and speak.
+It can affect your quality of life by making it difficult to eat, taste food, swallow, and talk.

 Is there anything I can do about it?